 Not only was the exterior ugly, but the interior had also been badly neglected.
-There was mold, an old bathroom, an old kitchen, moisture problems, and a nasty basement, the only thing good was the furniture and kitchen appliances, since the owner search everything online from slow cooker reviews to the best TV.
+There was mold, an old bathroom, an old kitchen, moisture problems, and a nasty basement, the only thing good was the furniture and kitchen appliances.
 The house was listed on the MLS for $135,000, but I was not very impressed with it, so I did not make an offer.
-But what they can do is sell a home for cash now.

 How did I end up buying this flip?

 I did not make an offer on this house at first because it was really ugly.
 It went under contract with another buyer, and I forgot all about it.
 The contract with the first buyer fell apart, and I thought about buying it again.
 I figured it would be worth at least $200,000 after repairs and needed at least $40,000 in work.
 If I use the 70 percent rule, that means I would have had to pay $100,000 to make it a good deal.
 However, I am also a real estate agent and make a commission when I buy houses from the MLS, so I can pay a little more than the 70 percent rule states.

 I sent pictures of the house to Nikki (my project manager on my flips), and she surprised me by saying she thought it had potential.
 Usually, she complains the houses I buy need too much work, and this one was worse than most.
 She thought it could be turned into a beautiful hacienda.
 I knew the seller may be willing to negotiate on price because the house was in such rough shape and they just had a contract fall through.
 I offered the seller $100,000, and they countered me at $110,000, which I accepted.